 The bride, Disha, looked stunning in a light pink and silver lehenga, while the groom, Zolok, donned a sharp formal suit.
 The couple was all smiles as they greeted their guests and took to the dance floor for their first dance as a married couple.

 The reception was a true celebration of the South Asian wedding tradition, with plenty of music and dancing to keep everyone entertained.
 Disha and Zolok’s cousins took to the dance floor, showing off their moves and making everyone smile.
 The atmosphere was electric, with everyone coming together to celebrate the newlyweds.

-As the night went on, the celebration continued, with guests enjoying delicious food and drinks, and the couple cutting the cake and sharing a special moment together.
-The reception was a celebration of the love that Disha and Zolok share, and it was a wonderful way to end the three-day long wedding festivities.
+As the night went on, the celebration continued.
+The guests were enjoying delicious food and drinks, and the couple cut the cake and shared a special moment together.
+The reception was a celebration of the love that Disha and Zolok share.
+It was a wonderful way to end the three-day long wedding festivities.

 The reception was a perfect example of what makes South Asian weddings so special.
-The vibrant colors, the beautiful traditional attire, and the rich cultural history are all elements that make these celebrations truly unique.
+The vibrant colors and the beautiful traditional attire are all elements that make these celebrations truly unique.

 Check out more of my blogs to get more resources on weddings in Michigan!